-When planning to undertake works that require the use of Council roads, footpaths or any part of the road reserve, you must apply for a Road Occupancy License (ROL) before undertaking the works.
+If you are planning to undertake works that require the use of Council roads, footpaths or any part of the road reserve, then you must seek approval from Council under Section 138 of the Roads Act, 1993.

 Public authorities such as the Roads and Maritime Services, Police, Rural Fire Service are exempt from this approval; however, prior notification is advisable where possible.